Girl Named Tom: 2021–present: Hits from the Road and The Voice

 On New Year's Day 2021, they released a second single, Backup Plan.
 In February, they released their first album, Hits from the Road, an album of covers.
-They released a holiday single, No Snow For Christmas, the day after the Voice finale, under Republic Records.
+They released a holiday single, No Snow for Christmas, the day after the Voice finale, under Republic Records.

-In September 2021, the siblings entered the 21st season of The Voice, singing "Helplessly Hoping" by Crosby, Stills, Nash & Young.
+In September 2021, the siblings entered the 21st season of The Voice, auditioning with "Helplessly Hoping" by Crosby, Stills, Nash & Young.
 All four coaches, Kelly Clarkson, John Legend, Ariana Grande, and Blake Shelton, turned their chairs for them.
+Their audition was the first audition, as well as the first four-chair turn, of season 21.
 They chose to become members of Team Kelly.
-They made it to the finale & won the season on Dec.
-14, 2021.
-They became the 1st trio ever to win The Voice.
-Their audition was the first audition, as well as the first 4-chair turn, of season 21.
+They would go on to advance to finale and win the season on December 14, 2021.
+They became the first trio to win The Voice.

 On November 2, 2022, the siblings announced their second album, One More Christmas, would be released on November 11, 2022.
 They also shared that they would open for the Pentatonix "A Christmas Spectacular" Tour.

 On December 13, 2022, the season finale of The Voice season 22, they performed the title track from their album "One More Christmas."
 Following the performance, "One More Christmas" reached number one on the iTunes Charts.